Current Scenario of ERP in Nepal

 While ERP has evolved over the past decade and a lot of companies worldwide have harnessed the benefit from it, however, in context of Nepal, the concept of ERP is still new where only handful big giant companies have fully implemented it whereas SME’s have the perception that ERP is only an accounting/financial/HR software but in reality ERP is an integrated software which helps to function all business operations.
 Here are some of the current scenarios of ERP prevailing in Nepal:

-- Only handful number of companies have implemented ERP
+- Only a handful number of companies have implemented ERP

-Currently majority of the companies are relying mostly on traditional software for gathering information, processing, modelling for their business operation.
-The scenario here is such that the information is recorded and utilized manually or through software that performs limited function at a time.
+Currently, the majority of the companies are relying mostly on traditional software for gathering information, processing, modeling for their business operation.
+The scenario here is such that the information is recorded and utilized manually or through software that performs a limited function at a time.
 Basic software or a series of software that are not integrated is used to perform required business functions.
 While the global market is advancing towards using high functionality software for their business functions, Nepalese companies are still stuck with traditional low value driven software.

-- Nepalese market have the perception that ERP is only for manufacturing industry
+- Nepalese market have the perception that ERP is only for the manufacturing industry

-Yes it is true that ERP in history was mainly used by manufacturing industry as it has been evolved after MRP, MRP II which is the why people have the misconception that ERP system is only for manufacturing industry.
-But in reality, ERP is an intergrated software which helps in managing various departments, multiple subsidiaries, around the business for proper functioning and decision making of the company.
+Yes, it is true that ERP in history was mainly used by manufacturing industry as it has been evolved after MRP, MRP II which is the why people have the misconception that ERP system is only for the manufacturing industry.
+But in reality, ERP is an integrated software which helps in managing various departments, multiple subsidiaries, around the business for proper functioning and decision making of the company.